CONSTITUTION

 SOCIETY WEBSITE

-1. The Society’s website and Facebook page are official publications of the Society and the Council will determine what constitutes acceptable content for them.
-Council may delegate this responsibility as it sees fit.
+1. The Society’s website, Facebook, Instagram, Youtube, and TikTok pages are official publications of the Society and the Council will determine what constitutes acceptable content for them.
+Council may delegate this responsibility as it sees fit to SSD Staff.

 2. The Society website will contain, at a minimum: